 My link to Lola dates back to when I was a baby myself and her mother made one of my all time favourite albums ever.
 Forever.
 Ray Of Light.
 And one of my all time favourite videos and so on and so forth.

-Was so thrilled, though, to discover her.
-Through her style only.
+Was so thrilled, though, to discover.
+Her through her style only.

 And when it’s with the right kind of people.
 Whooh!

 It might be the super outdated sneakers or the one of a kind dress no one else in the world has.
 The point is ~ how ~ one wears them.
 Not what, not when, not who.
 How is the key.
+Why, to the core of it, actually.

 And life happens, you meet people, you get into stuff, you celebrate, you let go, you learn, you are happy, you are whatever, you listen to music, waves come and go, yet there’s a certain je ne sais quoi you connect to.
 Every time.
 A je ne sais quoi that has nothing to do with any sort of criteria.
 Rules.
 It’s the quoi that you have or not, feel or don’t, it is that simple.